AmandaDiscord/ReactionMenu/README.md

 This module requires AmandaDiscord/Thunderstorm.

 ## Note
 There is a static method handler which accepts data which is emitted from ThunderStorm but not all data is compatible.
-You will just need to pass your Client construct to the handler and also get the user data somehow.
+You will just need to get the user's data somehow.